White House Policy Official Corroborates Ukraine Narrative — But Saw Nothing Illegal

 A key White House policy official corroborated other witnesses' accounts of the Ukraine affair in a closed-door deposition on Thursday but said he didn't view President Trump's actions as improper or illegal.

-Timothy Morrison, director of European affairs for the national security council, told House investigators that he was briefed about Trump's intent to lean on the government of Ukraine by his predecessor, Fiona Hill, at the time of their handover inside the White House.
+Timothy Morrison, director of European affairs for the National Security Council, told House investigators that he was briefed about Trump's intent to lean on the government of Ukraine by his predecessor, Fiona Hill, at the time of their handover inside the White House.

 A copy of Morrison's opening statement was obtained by CBS News and later verified by NPR.